-Nevertheless, the System and its regulator must remain vigilant and proactive.
-Some of the System's key performance measures are weakening because of the difficult economic environment and unsatisfactory management in a few institutions.
+While it appears the worst of the economic and financial turmoil may be over, the System and FCA must remain vigilant and proactive.
+For many financial institutions, the past year was characterized by declining credit quality and increased loan losses.
+Some of the System's key performance measures are weakening because of the difficult economic environment and management issues in a few institutions.
 To address these instances, FCA has increased its supervisory activities and enforcement actions.
 We now have 15 institutions under special supervision or enforcement actions.
 Also, the Financial Institution ratings for many institutions have slipped.
-We have identified 10 factors that have contributed to downgrades in institution ratings.
-FCA staff will speak more about this in the breakout sessions later today, and I encourage you to attend that session.